 The commission said yesterday it started a probe into the case filed Aug.
 17 by the Japanese maker of specialty-metal products against more than two dozen companies.
 Notice of the decision was posted on the agency’s website.

 The dispute is over patented inventions related to the manufacture of sintered rare-earth magnets, which are light and powerful compounds used in batteries, magnets and computer hard drives.
 Hitachi is seeking to block products that are using rare-earth metals from China, where 95 percent of all such materials are mined and processed.

-Hitachi Metals, based in Tokyo, said in the complaint it has an agreement to make the magnets with Molycorp Inc. (MCP), the owner of the only rare-earth mine in the U.S., and plans to begin production in 2013.
+Hitachi Metals, based in Tokyo, said in the complaint it has an agreement to make the magnets with Molycorp Inc. (MCP:US), the owner of the only rare-earth mine in the U.S., and plans to begin production in 2013.

 Companies named in the complaint objected, saying any import ban would harm public health because the magnets are used in robotic surgical systems, radiation equipment, surgical microscopes and insulin pumps.

 “Hitachi Metals seeks a dramatic remedy threatening a massive upset to the national economy,” audio-equipment seller Skullcandy Inc. (SKUL:US) said in a filing with the agency.